“…Not so much make it, but it was more like a release….” – Matt Smitty

 You’ve been so conflicted between Aaron and Rylie.

 It started two days before when you were on the bus from Jerusalem to Nazareth.
-There was a seat lit up by the sunlight but you hesitated on sitting there because two young boys looking like they were four and seven sat right behind this chair and you know that by sitting there, you’d feel their kicking.
-You did not want to, but you’ve been seeing pairs of everything and the number two as well.
+There was a seat lit up by the sunlight, but you hesitated on sitting there because two young boys looking like they were four and seven sat right behind this chair.
+You know that by sitting there, you’d feel their kicking.
+You did not want to, but you’ve been seeing pairs of everything, and the number two as well.
 There were two Jewish women with babies that gave you their card for you to swipe for them since the train was crowded, signs of twos, and now the two boys in the backseat.